Best Narrow Car Seats & Tips for Installing Three Car Seats in One Row

 Tip #3.
 Lockoffs/Belt Tensioning Systems

 Since seatbelt installations often give us the most flexibility with three-across arrangements, a lockoff and/or a belt tensioning device can be a very valuable feature.
-A lockoff can allow us to position the car seat even more towards one side or another depending on what is needed for the arrangement.
+A lockoff can allow us to position the car seat a bit more towards one side or another depending on what is needed for the arrangement.
 Powerful belt tensioning devices like Britax ClickTight, Graco SnugLock, and Nuna TrueTension can be helpful even if the seat isn’t particularly narrow.
 Seats with belt tensioning devices may or may not require you to lock the seatbelt so be sure to read your manual!

 See how close to the edge of the seat we were able to install this?
 This gave us precious space in the center for the other convertible seat to fit.